This year Te Wiki o Te Reo Māori (Māori Language Week) will run from 13 ki 19 Mahuru (13 to 19 September).

 - Te Reo Māori reading for adults A mix of fiction and non-fiction

 - Māori songs for children

-- Non-fiction in Te Reo Māori
+- Non-fiction in Te Reo Māori for children

 - Children’s books in Te Reo Māori